Noah-Prowell/Predicting_prices/predict_auction_price/README.md

 logarithms is equal to a single logarithm of a ratio, and rewrite each summand as a single logarithm of a ratio.

-This loss function is implemented in score_model.py.
+This loss function is implemented in `loss_model.py`.

 ## Data
 The data for this case study are in `./data`.
 Although there are both training and testing data sets, the testing data set should only be utilized to evaluate your final model performance at the end of the day.
 Think about it as your hold out set.
-Use cross-validation on the training data set to identify your best model and then score your best model on the test data at the end of the day.
+Use cross-validation on the training data set to identify your best model and report the performance of your best model on the test data at the end of the day.
 By using the same test data and the same evaluation metric (RMSLE) the relative performance of different group's models on this case study can be assessed.